dnandha/mushroom-rl/docs/source/mushroom_rl.agent_environment_interface.rst

 - The ``Environment`` is the basic interface for every problem/task that the agent should solve.
 - The ``Core`` is a class used to control the interaction between an agent and an environment.

 To implement serialization of MushroomRL data on the disk (load/save functionality) we also provide the ``Serializable`` interface.
+Finally, we provide the logging functionality with the ``Logger`` class.

 Agent